bnhf/openvpn-tap-external-web-ui/README.md

 * ability to download client certificates as a zip package with client configuration inside
 * log preview
 * modification of OpenVPN configuration file through web interface
-* this fork is designed to use an external version of OpenVPN configured for TAP (bridge) -- which is not possible with Docker
+* this fork is designed to use an external version of OpenVPN configured for TAP (bridge) -- which is probably not possible via Docker

 ## Screenshots